 Digital masters have aligned their strategy and KPIs with their vision.
 To drive an organization-wide change effort, Leadership should also explain a clear vision of where they want the organization to go.
 Such a vision should directly align with the business strategy.
 They also need to explain the importance and the need for the transformation program across the firm.
 While digital initiatives are often supervised by senior management, it is middle management that is typically involved in the day-to-day execution.
 Organizations must also ensure these employees are accountable by aligning roles and KPIs to the digital transformation objectives.
 Close to two in three digital masters agree that the vision for their digital transformation is well integrated into their core strategy.
 For example, when Under Armour, a US footwear and apparel manufacturer, set a new vision to transform itself into a digital health and fitness company from an athletic apparel company, they developed a strategy to acquire technology-based fitness companies.
-As a result, Under Armour quickly mastered the digital capabilities needed to transform successfully.23 understand the purpose of their existence.
+As a result, Under Armour quickly mastered the digital capabilities needed to transform successfully.23 Sixty-one percent of digital masters also adjust their role descriptions and KPIs to align with their transformation objectives.
+Mark Jamison, global head of New Product Development at Visa, Inc. says, "Successful companies"

+understand the purpose of their existence.
 They really understand what their purpose is, the 'why,' and they don't get caught up over the long term in the 'what.'
-I call it 'freedom within a framework,' a strategy that tells you where you are going."24
+I call it ' freedom within a framework,' a strategy that tells you where you are going."24